DieseKartoffel/USB_Drobox_Greeter/README.md

 ##### Run on system start
 Windows:

-Open your Startup folder by pressing WIN + R and and type (Starts when your user logs in)
+Open your Startup folder by pressing WIN + R and and type
 ```
 shell:startup
 ```
-Or press WIN + R and and type (Starts when any user logs in)
+Or if you want the script to also run for any other windows user, press WIN + R and and type
 ```
 shell:common startup
 ```